-(6E)3 credits
+(6E) 3 credits PREREQUISITE: ART 174 or Permission of instructor

 This course stresses image-making problems requiring studio or other controlled environment solutions.
 Lights, props, and related equipment and techniques are utilized.
 The student will produce quality photographs using studio techniques.